 Initiate the self-assessment and wrap up the lesson.

 In this lesson, we’ve looked at how, as a flight-level leader, you will support the leading change initiatives of your boss (or bosses’ boss) by being a change agent.
-You have seen the commonly-accepted change model typically used by Air Force leaders.
+You have seen the commonly-accepted change model typically used by the Department of the Air Force leaders.
 And you have had the opportunity to do a couple activities to reinforce the notion that change is not easy, but by identifying methods to help implement change at the flight level it can lead to success.

 Now, it’s time to take a moment to reflect on those skills and behaviors.